Choi Jung-in

-She is a former elite swimmer.
+Choi Jung-in (Korean: 최정인; born December 7, 1980), also known mononymously as Jung-in, is a South Korean singer.
+She debuted in 2002 as a guest vocalist on the song "Rush" by hip hop duo Leessang, frequently collaborating with the group over the next decade.
+She was a member of the R&B group G.Fla from 2004 to 2008, before releasing her debut solo album, From Andromeda, in 2010.
+She reunited with Leessang member Gary in 2014 for the single "Your Scent", which reached number one on the Gaon Digital Chart.

 Career

 2002–2007: Debut and G.Fla

 She debuted in a collaboration with Leessang for the song "Rush".
 She would later join the five-member R&B group, G.Fla, consisting of herself, Geol, Jung Soo-young, Jung Hee-young and Kim Ji-in.
 In 2004, G.Fla released their first album Groove Flamingo on September 16.
 Their last album together, 음악하는 여자, was released on September 5, 2007.

+In April 1 and 3, 2018, she participated in the Spring is Coming concert, a pro-peace event held in North Korea.

 Personal life

 Choi is married to singer Jo Jung-chi.
 Their first child, a daughter, was born in February 2017.
 They briefly joined the cast of The Return of Superman in May 2018.
 The couple's second child, a son, was born on December 13, 2019.